tango-controls/rfc/5/README.md

 ## Specification

 A Tango Property is a strict definition of a pair of key/value
-* configuration are represented in the form of properties.
-* data are represented in the form of attributes.
-* actions are represented in the form of commands.

-Its model can be represented as a defined tree which each elements are from a defined types: Class, Device, Property, Attribute, Command following the rules below:

-A Tango Property is a strict definition of a pair of key/value
 * The Property SHALL have one key, called Property Name